We aim to address the root causes of poverty through governance projects and tackling the spread of HIV and the related stigma and discrimination.

 Warubizi helped them set up 11 cooperatives with about 400 people in each.
 They receive technical support to improve agricultural techniques and are provided with information and training on climate change resilience.

-In partnership with the Council for Education and Development (COPED), Christian Aid Burundi is working on a renewable energy pilot where the waste/ by-product from the processed palm oil is converted in bio gas.
+In partnership with the Council for Education and Development (COPED), Christian Aid Burundi is working on a renewable energy pilot where the waste/ by-product from the processed palm oil is converted to biogas.
 Previously this was let into the lake and has harmed marine life, polluting the water and the soil.
-The end product of the bio gas is used as fertiliser and over 2,000 families are benefiting from this.
-There is plan to scale this up.
+The end product of the biogas is used as fertiliser and over 2,000 families are benefiting from this.
+There is a plan to scale this up.